redhat-developer/terraform-provider-rhoas/CONTRIBUTING.md

 Create a configuration that matched the following, add the path to the root of the project for `Directory` and `Working Directory`.
 And add the `--debug` flag to the program arguments.

-Then run the project in debug mode this will output a value for an enviroment variable  called `TF_REATTACH_PROVIDERS` in the Debug Console window, copy this output.
+Then run the project in debug mode this will output a value for an environment variable  called `TF_REATTACH_PROVIDERS` in the Debug Console window, copy this output.
-When running a terraform commmand set the enviroment variable `TF_REATTACH_PROVIDERS` to the value given either through export or setting it inline before the command.
+When running a terraform command set the environment variable `TF_REATTACH_PROVIDERS` to the value given either through export or setting it inline before the command.
 ```shell
 TF_REATTACH_PROVIDERS='{"provider": ... }' terraform apply